MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-16-Types-Contracts/subpart-16.5-IndefiniteDelivery-Contracts/section-16.504.md

 (*4*) The projected orders are so integrally related that only a single contractor can reasonably perform the work;

-(*5*) The total estimated value of the contract is less than the simplified acquisition threshold; or
+(*5*) The total estimated value of the contract is at or below the simplified acquisition threshold; or

 (*6*) Multiple awards would not be in the best interests of the Government.